klassno3/klassno3/README.md

 ### Hi there 👋 My Name is Betelhem Kirub
 ## Frontend Developer

 I'm a junior web developer with a hunger for learning and a passion for creating beautiful and functional websites.
 I have experience with HTML, CSS, and JavaScript and have recently experimented with some popular front-end frameworks.
-I enjoy collaborating with other developers and designers and am always looking for opportunities to improve my skills and tackle new challenges.
-I'm a detail-oriented person who is committed to writing clean and optimized code that delivers great user experiences.
-When I'm not coding, you can find me playing video games, exploring new music, or reading up on tech news.
+I am currently seeking an internship opportunity where I can apply my skills in a supportive environment and learn from experienced developers.
+I am eager to contribute to a team working on meaningful projects while also expanding my knowledge of cutting-edge technologies and techniques.
+If you are looking for a hardworking and enthusiastic intern who is ready to take on new challenges, please don't hesitate to contact me.

 ### 👩‍💻 About Me